craffaele/calculator/README.md

 - Beginning an entry with just an operator/ decimal will stub out an expression or float for you.
 Ex: 0+3 or 0.3
 - Submit entry for evaluation with Enter or '='.

 Controlled input prohibits entry of any non-numeric or non-operator characters.
-More than one successive operator is disallowed with the exception of '-'.
+More than one successive operator is disallowed with the exception of '-', two of which are permitted when entered between integers (or paren expressions that will evaluate to integers).
+Only one decimal is permitted per number.
+The only invalid inputs allowed are unbalanced parens, which are checked on the server and will return an alert, and hanging operators, which will likewise return an alert for invalid input.

 ## Installation